Explore all Training Plans helps you prevent injury and chase faster miles, but can you actually build muscle marathon training plan?

 For those who are recreational runners and/or weightlifters, there’s a lot more possibility to build muscle and your endurance than you may think.
 “Most people are actually much further away from their genetic ceiling than they realize,” or the natural limit of how much muscle a person can build based on their genetics, says Schoenfeld.
 As you start getting close to your genetic ceiling, you need to have a better understanding of how to maximize training for your goals.

-To maximize the muscle-building benefits of strength training, a study from the International Journal of Environmental Research and Public Health breaks it down: Hypertrophy-oriented resistance training was most effective when performed at a moderate intensity of about 60 to 80 percent of your one-rep max or how much weight you can lift for just one rep. As for volume, aim for three to six sets, with six to 12 repetitions per set, and rest periods lasting about 60 seconds between sets.
+How to Balance Strength and Marathon Training muscle-building Build Muscular Endurance With This One Move International Journal of Environmental Research and Public Health breaks it down: Hypertrophy-oriented resistance training was most effective when performed at a moderate intensity of about 60 to 80 percent of your one-rep max or how much weight you can lift for just one rep. As for volume, aim for three to six sets, with six to 12 repetitions per set, and rest periods lasting about 60 seconds between sets.

 “This can fit into a marathoner’s training program with proper periodization,” says Rosenkranz, meaning you switch focus from increasing muscle mass toward maintaining it later on in your marathon training plan.
 For example, reduce volume to two to three sets and three to five reps as you get closer to your race, and make sure you prioritize how you feel during your marathon taper.